She's the star witness against Sam Bankman-Fried. Her testimony was explosive

 As panic grew among the top ranks of FTX, Bankman-Fried talked a lot about how he could raise more money from lenders and investors, Ellison testified.

-She said Bankman-Fried talked repeatedly about trying to get money from Mohammed bin Salman, the Crown Prince of Saudi Arabia.
+She said Bankman-Fried talked repeatedly about trying to get money from Mohammed bin Salman, the crown crince of Saudi Arabia.
 The plan, as she detailed it, was to use money from Saudi Arabia to pay back Alameda's lenders.
 But that funding never materialized.

 "I was in a state of dread," she said.